You can add multiple widgets to a website by pasting a widget code into the HTML for each page.

 In the examples below, chatId is comprised of 'your-property-id/your-widget-id' which is being resolved by the getChatId function.

 You can find your property ID in your Property Overview.
-Go to Dashboard ⮕ Admin ⮕ Property Overview and copy your property ID.
+Go to ⚙️Administration ➞ Overview and copy your Property ID.

 To find your widget ID, go to Dashboard ⮕ Admin ⮕ Chat Widget.

 Select the widget you want to embed in the Chat Widget pull-down menu.
-Then copy the code in the last section of your Direct Chat Link.
+Then copy the last segment of your Direct Chat Link.

 Here’s where to add your property ID and widget ID: